AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-profiles.md

 >[!IMPORTANT]
 >
->Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.
+>Image Profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.

 ## Unsharp Mask option {#unsharp-mask}